armory/docs-cdaas/content/en/deployment/overview.md

 * CD-as-a-Service starts a deployment with an environment, such as development, that does not depend on another environment.
 Then deployment progresses through the steps, conditions, and environments defined in your deployment process.
 * CD-as-a-Service deploys a new ReplicaSet every time a deployment is started.
 This ensures changes to resources like ConfigMap are immediately reflected and validated with your deployment strategy.
-* CD-as-a-Service automatically rolls back in case there is an error when deploying your Kubernetes manifests or if pods fail to be in Ready state within 30 minutes.
+* CD-as-a-Service automatically rolls back when:

+  * There is an error deploying your Kubernetes manifests
+  * Pods fail to be in a Ready state within 30 minutes
+  * A webhook fails
+  * You configured your retrospective analysis step to automatically rollback (avaible in both canary and blue/green deployments)
+  * A user fails to issue a configured manual approval within a specified time frame
+  * A deployment target constraint is not met

   You can deploy multiple Deployment objects as part of a single CD-as-a-Service deployment.
 When defined in a single deployment, multiple Deployment objects are rolled back together if there's an automatic or manual rollback.

 > CD-as-a-Service deploys any Kubernetes manifest to your environments without the need for any special annotations in the manifest.